 I love this skillet dinner because it doesn't use meat but a good dose of crumbled feta for extra calcium and protein.
 I went for the convenience of frozen spinach, rather than fresh, but you can use either.
 Substitute the feta with a vegan cheese and you have a flavorful, comforting and healthy vegan meal.

 Let me know what your favorite skillet dinners are and if you've experimented with any of our all-natural Greek products - we'd love to share your recipe!

 1/2 cup Tragano Greek Organics extra virgin olive oil

 1 1/2 cup vegetable stock or warm water

 1 cup chopped dill or 1 tbsp of Sparoza's 15 Greek herbs & seeds

 Salt and pepper

-Stir in the dill or the Sparoza cooking blend and the feta cheese and cook for another minute or 2.
-Taste and add salt and pepper to taste.
+Stir in the herbs and feta cheese and cook for another 1-2 minutes.
+Add salt & pepper to taste.

 Comments will be approved before showing up.

 In this blog, we want to share with you stories of people and places and things that reflect zēlos, that Greek energy and enthusiasm that characterizes all we do.
 We hope you enjoy finding out more about this small, resilient, fascinating country and all it offers and inspires.